-PaaS is a platform for programming developers and brings the benefits - SaaS is used for but from the software development point.
-It is the computer platform that provides the facility to use web applications quickly and with ease, without buying & maintaining web-development PaaS has a similarity with that of SaaS except that SaaS deliver software over the web, whereas PaaS provides a platform for the creating of software, delivered over the web.
-PaaS has a feature of point-and-click tool that allows non-programmers to develop web applications.
-App-Engine of Google & Force.com, Windows Azure, AppFog, Openshift and VMware Cloud Foundry are examples of PaaS.
+PaaS is a platform for programming developers and brings benefits - SaaS is used for but from the software development point.
+It is the computer platform that provides the facility to use web applications quickly.
+With ease, without buying & maintaining web-development, PaaS has a similarity with that SaaS except that SaaS delivers software over the web.
+In contrast, PaaS provides a platform for the creating of software delivered over the web.
+PaaS has a feature of a point-and-click tool that allows non-programmers to develop web applications.
+App-Engine of Google & Force.com, Windows Azure, AppFog, Openshift, and VMware Cloud Foundry are PaaS examples.

 Advantages of PaaS:

 - Scalability: of users ranges from hundreds to thousands.

 - Prebuilt Business Plan: PaaS vendors provide pre-defined business functionality for users to directly start the project.